cumtr/cumtr.github.io/Publications.md

 ### In prep

-**T. Cumer**, et al. “Characterization of the diversity of barn owl’s mitochondrial genome reveal high copy number variations in the Dloop.”
+**T. Cumer**, et al. “Genomic bases of rapid evolution in the wild revealed by long term monitoring and population-wide sequencing”

 **\*** Co-First author of the publication